-A new sexual harassment law goes into effect in New York state.
-Learn what you need to know about the law’s policy and training requirements.
+A new NY sexual harassment law goes into effect – learn what you need to know about the law’s policy and training requirements.

 Beginning in October 9, 2018, New York employers must adopt a sexual harassment prevention policy and training or use a similar policy and training that meet or exceed the law’s minimum standards.

 - prohibit sexual harassment consistent with guidance issued by the Department of Labor in consultation with the Division of Human Rights